 - Obanyaki’s filling is more uniformly distributed.

-You can make these sweet pancakes without special equipment.
-A 4-cup egg frying pan like the picture below is enough.
+The traditional recipe uses the red bean paste.
+However, I switched to the custard cream filling.
+You can make these sweet Obanyaki pancakes without an Imagawayaki pan.
+A 4-cup egg frying pan, like the picture below, is enough.
 Here’s how to make Imagawayaki:

 Gluten-free Imagawayaki or Obanyaki